asumimizoguchi/my-first-gatsby-site/src/projects/Gluten_free_pizza.md

 Difficulty: Medium
 thumb: ../images/thumbs/pizza.png
 featuredImg: ../images/featured/pizza.png
+comment: A gorgeous and simple gluten free pizza, with deliciously indulgent mozzarella and Parma ham.
+Can easily be vegetarian by leaving out the ham.
 ---

-A gorgeous and simple gluten free pizza, with deliciously indulgent mozzarella and Parma ham.
-Can easily be vegetarian by leaving out the ham.

 ### Recipe instruction